codepo8/developer-advocacy-handbook/use-the-web.md

 ## Redistribute web content

-Once you found great content, re-distribute it.
+Once you found great content -- re-distribute it.
 The reason is that you have a different network than other people have and you should never assume that people already know about the things you find.
 It also makes sense to add more information to a link and tell people what it is about